-- She has authored articles on child-related issues and continues to write about and to lecture on children’s rights, especially the rights of children in difficult circumstances.
+- She has authored articles on child-related issues and wrote and lectured on children’s rights, especially the rights of children in difficult circumstances.

 - She has received many awards, including the Canada Volunteer Award in 1990 and several honorary doctorates (most recently – June 2011 – from York University – watch video on YouTube).

-- In 2005, she was one among 1000 women world wide nominated for the Nobel Peace Prize for her work on behalf of children (link to Peace Women Across the Globe, the global network of the 1000 women nominated for the Nobel Peace Prize in 2005).
+- In 2005, she was one among 1000 women worldwide nominated for the Nobel Peace Prize for her work on behalf of children (visit Peace Women Across the Globe, the global network of the 1000 women nominated for the Nobel Peace Prize in 2005).

 - In July 2008 Landon Pearson was appointed to the Order of Canada as an Officer for her work supporting the rights of children and youth throughout Canada.

 The Honourable Landon Mackenzie Pearson OC died peacefully in Ottawa, in her 93rd year, surrounded by her children.
 Read 2023 Obituary.